Principles of Programming

-Assignments are considered on-time if they are demoed between 1 week before and 1 week after the due date.
-Assignments may still be demoed between week 1 and 2 after the due date, but only for half of the otherwise earned credit.
+Assignments are considered on-time if they are demoed on or before the due date.
+Assignments may still be demoed

 Your programming assignment grade does not figure directly into your course grade, unless your work is unsatisfactory, in which case your course grade (exam/lab grade) will be lowered by 1 letter grade.
 (Of course, it figures indirectly into your grade, since the learning that accrues as a result of completing the assignments will help you to prepare for the exams.)